hellowhirl/my-bootcamp-learning/react_notes.md

   - this gives us extra benefit: we can extract this logic, put it in its own module, and use it across different compomenets as a custom hook

-## Context
+## Context (shared data)

-Solving the problem of "prop drilling" which is passing an object down our component tree multiple times
+Solving the problem of "prop drilling" which is drilling a hole at every level to pass a prop down our component tree

-- up until recently Redux has handled this problem, but now Context can do the same thing
+- up until recently Redux has handled this problem with Store, but now Context (shared data) can do the same thing

 2 ways to deliver context: Class components and Functional Components